 I normally work from home, so it is business as usual for me.
 The two teenagers are adjusting to a digital learning schedule and keeping themselves occupied at home.
 I think it is hardest on them at the moment.
 They are so used to the social aspect of their daily lives.
 Leaving the house to go to school, see their friends, go to sports practice and visiting their favorite hangouts.
-Both have their driver licenses now and both were working after school jobs.
+Both have their drivers licenses now and both were working after school jobs.

 For me, the isolation surrounding working from home is very normal.
 I’ve been working from home full-time for the past 7 years and part-time since 2011.
 The only difference now is little outside social interaction, which I realized early on was needed when working from home.
 There are no occasional lunches with friends, shopping excursions to see what is new in stores or fun weekend events to attend.